OriginProtocol/origin-dollar/contracts/fork-test.md

 #### Things to know
 - Hardhat always runs the test under the default `hardhat` network
-- When `forking.url` is set for a network in `hardhat.config.js` file, hardhat internally spins up its own node (aka Hardhat Runtime Enviroment or HRE) with the network name `hardhat`, forks the network and snapshots it to run the tests against.
+- When `forking.url` is set for a network in `hardhat.config.js` file, hardhat internally spins up its own node (aka Hardhat Runtime Environment or HRE) with the network name `hardhat`, forks the network and snapshots it to run the tests against.
 - No changes are persisted to the actual node.
 All deployments and contract calls are only made on the forked node, not the actual node